vhiwase/matrix-rotation/README.md

 ### Calling for tox automation
 tox is a command line driven CI frontend and development task automation tool.
 At its core tox provides a convenient way to run arbitrary commands in isolated environments to serve as a single entry point for build, test and release activities.

-To create tox supported environment use the following command:
+To create and run tox supported environment use the following command:
 ```
-sudo sh requirements_interpreter.sh
+sudo sh requirements_tox.sh
 tox
 ```